grafana/grafana/docs/sources/datasources/google-cloud-monitoring/query-editor/index.md

 {{< figure src="/static/img/docs/google-cloud-monitoring/annotations-8-0.png" max-width= "400px" class="docs-image--right" >}}

-[Annotations][annotate-visualizations] overlay rich event information on top of graphs.
+[Annotations](ref:annotate-visualizations) overlay rich event information on top of graphs.
 You can add annotation queries in the Dashboard menu's Annotations view.

 Rendering annotations is expensive, and it's important to limit the number of rows returned.